fmarcos83/ZendApp/Application/Resource/README.rst

 Loads the controller action helper ZendApp\\Controller\\Action\\Helper\\CustomViewRenderer into the Action_Helper_Broker

-Once the controller is reached CustomViewRenderer will be initialized and on postDispatch method action helper will inject the configuration passed to the resource.
+Once the controller is reached CustomViewRenderer will be initialized and on postDispatch method, action helper will inject the configuration passed to the resource.

 - requires